AkseliVa/CRM/README.md

 - Spring Boot
 - PostgreSQL

-## Entities, DTOs, Mappers, Repositories and Controllers
+## Entities, DTOs, Mappers, Repositories, Controllers and Services

 The applications funcionalities consist of these entities and their respectful DTOs, Mappers, Repositories and Controllers.